YU000jp/logseq-plugin-show-weekday-and-week-number/docs/AI_GENERATION_GUIDE.md

 ---

-## 8) 生成例（短いテンプレ）✍️
+## 8) Examples (Short Templates) ✍️
-- README の節の例（英語/日本語）
+- Example README sections (English/Japanese)
-- ja.json の未翻訳キーに対する訳語候補
+- Translation suggestions for untranslated keys in ja.json
-- `jest` のテストスケッチ
+- Jest test sketches
-- `CHANGELOG` の自動生成用テンプレート（リリースノート）
+- CHANGELOG auto-generation templates (release notes)

 ---

-## 9) 注意点・ベストプラクティス ⚠️
+## 9) Notes and Best Practices ⚠️
-- Logseq の DB グラフとファイルベースグラフで挙動が異なる点（スラッシュを含むページ名の作成可否など）を必ずAI生成物に含める。
+- Always include differences in behavior between Logseq’s DB graph and file-based graph (e.g., page names with slashes may or may not be creatable).
-- `logseq.settings` はランタイムでのみ存在するため、テストではモックすること。
+- `logseq.settings` only exists at runtime, so mock it during tests.
-- i18n の文脈（UI 文言は短く、説明文は丁寧に）を保つようにプロンプトを工夫する。
+- When generating i18n content, ensure UI text is concise and descriptions are formal.
+Adjust prompts accordingly.

 ---